Aiham Alsammarae

-Aiham Alsammarae (also spelled Ayham Al-Samarie, and Ayham Al-Sammarae; أيهم السامرائي; born 15 July 1951) is a nationalistic, Sunni, Iraqi politician who served as Minister of Electricity from August 2003 until May 2005.
+Aiham Alsammarae (also spelled Aiham Al-Sammarae; أيهم السامرائي; born 5 July 1951) is a nationalistic, Sunni Muslim, Iraqi politician who served as Minister of Electricity from August 2003 until May 2005.
 He has been an active member of the Iraqi National List (headed by Iyad Allawi) and has fought hard for political reconciliation among Iraq's political parties as well as against the policy of de-Ba'athification, since his resignation as Minister of Electricity.
-Previously, he was a prominent member of the Iraqi Opposition and lived in exile in the U.S. for over 30 years.
+Previously, he was a prominent member of the Iraqi Opposition and lived in exile in the United States for over 30 years.

 Family, childhood, and education

 Alsammarae was born on 5 July 1951 to a prominent Sunni Muslim family in Baghdad, Iraq, the second youngest of 13 children.
 His father, Jasim, was born and raised in Samarra.
 He later founded one of Iraq's largest construction companies.
 From a young age, Alsammarae was intimately familiar with Iraqi politics due to his family's presence in this sphere.
 Many of his close relatives served as ambassadors, cabinet advisors, and members of parliament.
 Growing up in the 1960s, Alsammarae received his primary and secondary education in Baghdad, Iraq.
-He then attended the University of Baghdad, earning his BSc in Electrical Engineering in 1973.
+He then attended the University of Baghdad, earning his BSc in electrical engineering in 1973.